Jobijollof/Everything-DevOps/prometheus/README.md

 ### How does Prometheus work?
 Here's a high-level overview of how Prometheus works:

 - Configuration: Prometheus is configured with a set of endpoints that it will scrape metrics from.
-The configuration can be done either through configuration files or service discovery mechanisms.
+The configuration can be done either through configuration files or service discovery mechanisms.(Service discovery is the process of automatically detecting devices and services on a computer network.
+This reduces the need for manual configuration by users and administrators.)

 - Scrape: Prometheus periodically scrapes the configured endpoints to collect metrics.
 The scrape interval can be configured in Prometheus.